Star Wars Prop

 Repairing and Reinforcing Detached Parts

-The other issue is there have been very little surface area on the larger kit bash parts to apply glue, mostly just thin internal structure ribs maybe a 1 mm or less on the inside of panels and mostly space between then and nothing to screw or rivet.
+With many of the kit bashed parts, mostly the larger parts, there was been very little surface area on the larger kit bash parts to apply glue, mostly just thin internal structure ribs maybe a 1 mm or less on the inside of panels and mostly space between then and nothing to screw or rivet.

 I thought that ideally, I need a fastening method such as screws and rivets, but also the screws: